Prepaid vs Secured Credit Cards in Canada: Which One Actually Builds Credit?

 Prepaid cards are not reported to Equifax or TransUnion.
 Using one for years will not move your credit score a single point in either direction.

-You need a card for online shopping but aren’t ready for credit
+• You want a card for online shopping but aren’t ready to take on credit

 One exception worth knowing: KOHO offers a paid Credit Building add-on ($10/month) that reports to Equifax.
 This is a workaround, not a true credit account — and at $120/year, it costs more than most secured cards with no annual fee.
-If your goal is building credit, a secured card is almost always the better path.
+If your goal is building credit, a secured card is a more effective and usually cheaper path.

 What Is a Secured Credit Card?